Siapran/parens-8/README.md

 ```
 this also applies when using the `env`, `let` and `for` builtin extensions.

+while parens-8 supports same multiple return values behavior as lua, it lacks the `...` syntax for variadics. the `id`, `select`, `pack` and `unpack` functions shouled be leveraged when handling parameter packs.

 ## performance

 well, it's no [picoscript](https://carlc27843.github.io/post/picoscript/), but compiled parens-8 isn't too far off. benchmarking parens-8 against native lua and the hand-expanded picoscript closure from the blog post gives the following results: